reqres-api/reqres_rspec/README.md

 By default ReqRes will use `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION` and `AWS_REQRES_BUCKET` environment variables.
 But you can alter that in configuration, see below.

 `REQRES_UPLOAD=1 REQRES_RSPEC=1 bundle exec rspec --order=defined`

+## Upload to Goorle Drive

+First, follow “Create a client ID and client secret” in [this page](https://developers.google.com/drive/web/auth/web-server) to get a client ID and client secret for OAut.
+Update `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` in your .env file.

+`REQRES_RSPEC=1 REQRES_UPLOAD=GoogleDrive bundle exec rspec --order=defined`
+Follow instractions in console

 ### Sample controller action